 The Delaware Watershed Conservation Fund addresses near-term and long-range issues identified by the Delaware River Basin Restoration Partnership and Program Framework, for measurable gains for fish and wildlife conservation, clean water, access to outdoor recreation, and other values and natural and economic benefits for people living in the basin.
-Major funding for the Delaware Watershed Conservation Fund is provided by the U.S. Fish and Wildlife Service.
+Major funding for the Delaware Watershed Conservation Fund is provided by the U.S. Fish and Wildlife Service, with additional funding provided by the William Penn Foundation and AstraZeneca.